Monday 12 – Sunday 18 August 2019

 Visitors to the port included the beam trawler Bridget Carmel, the former Wicklow RNLI 42’ Watson lifeboat J.W Archer and the Polish training yacht Brego.

-Tellus Aerial Survey over Wicklow bay
+Aerial Survey over Wicklow bay

-DHC-6 Twin Otter survey aircraft (C-GSGF) working over Wicklow bay on Tuesday.
+DHC-6 Twin Otter survey aircraft (C-GSGF) was noted working over Wicklow bay on Tuesday.
 The aircraft is operated by the Canadian Sander Geophysics Ltd, who are carrying out the aerial survey on behalf of Geological Survey Ireland.

 The survey is a national programme to gather geochemical and geophysical data across Ireland – in other words, to examine the chemical and physical properties of our soil, rocks and water.
 The aircraft operates at 60 metres over rural areas and will rise to 240 metres over urban areas.
 The project commenced in May and will continue up to late Autumn.